 Death is the one certainty every human being faces, yet most of us rarely think about what follows.
 Islam, uniquely among world religions, provides remarkably specific information about what happens to the soul after it leaves the body — not as speculation, but from direct revelation in the Quran and the words of the Prophet ﷺ.

-The Moment of Death
+The Moment of Death — The Last Breath

 Allah says: "Allah takes the souls at the time of their death, and those that do not die during their sleep.
 He keeps those for which He has decreed death and releases the others for a specified term." — (Surah Az-Zumar 39:42)

-The Journey of the Soul
+The Soul's Journey Through the Heavens

 The Questioning in the Grave